Signals of strong parity violation in deep inelastic scattering: Compatibility of experimental data with strong parity violation

 As can be seen from Fig.~\ref{f:Asyplot} and Tab.~\ref{t:chitable}, the HERA data are nicely described in our framework although the $\chi^2$ for the $e^+$ asymmetry is slightly worse than the $e^-$ case because of the behaviour of more precise data points at the lowest $Q^2$ bins (see central panel).
 This may leave room for improvements of our model in a future work.
 In any case, both values of $\chi^2$ for $e^+$ and $e^-$ asymmetries are the same as in the SM framework (see Tab.~\ref{t:chitable}), indicating that PV contributions do not impact the description of HERA data: in fact, the fit is driven by the other experimental data sets with much smaller errors, described below.

-In Fig.~\ref{f:Asyplot_lowQ}, the upper panel shows the comparison between theoretical predictions for electron $A_{\rm PV}$ of Eq.~\eqref{e:epspinasy} (colored bands) and E122 data (open points) and PVDIS data (solid points) as a function of $Q^2$.
-The central (lower) panel shows the relative difference of data and results of our fit with respect to SM predictions for the E122 (PVDIS) asymmetry.
+In Fig.~\ref{f:Asyplot_lowQ}, the upper panel shows the comparison between theoretical predictions for electron $A_{\rm PV}$ of Eq.~\eqref{e:epspinasy} (colored bands) and E122 data (open points) and JLab PVDIS data (solid points) as a function of $Q^2$.
+The central and the lower panel show the relative difference of data and results of our fit with respect to SM predictions for the E122 and JLab PVDIS asymmetries, respectively.
 Similar to Fig.~\ref{f:Asyplot}, the colored uncertainty bands correspond to the 68$\%$ C.L.
 Both experimental data sets are nicely described in our framework.
 This is confirmed in Tab.~\ref{t:chitable} by the systematic improvement of the quality of the fit with respect to the SM framework.
-The result is particularly relevant for the PVDIS data, due to their very small uncertainty.
+The result is particularly relevant for the JLab PVDIS data, due to their very small uncertainty.